 It is less general than git filter-repo, but for some cleanup tasks that narrower model is fine.

-If BFG is the chosen tool, the shape is still mirror-first:
+If BFG is the chosen tool, the safe approach is still mirror-first:

 git clone --mirror <url> repo-bfg.git